rem1niscence/canopy/docs/consensus.md

 - Each phase waits delta time bound for consistent block times and to prevent hidden lock problem

-- A COMMIT message is used as justification to add a block to the blockchain for any node, however consensus on the commit message isn't able to be achieved until height+1 since there's not an additional phase guaranteeing the exact contents of the commit message.
+- A COMMIT message is used as justification to add a block to the blockchain for any node, however consensus on the commit message isn't able to be achieved until height+1 since there'c not an additional phase guaranteeing the exact contents of the commit message.
 Meaning a commit message is enough proof that we can commit the current block but not enough proof to add it to the block, modifying the block hash, and make state changes based on it until the next height.
 Even if an additional phase of consensus was added, the block may become invalid based on the COMMIT message.